vesturo/bucket-viewer/README.md

 ## Bucket Presets

 The app currently includes:

-- `Somnium`, the default preset, included for generic-product theater and future compatibility.
-- `ai-space`, a working DigitalOcean Spaces CDN endpoint with public listing and object access.
+- `Somnium`, a working DigitalOcean Spaces CDN endpoint with public listing and object access.

 Preset configuration lives in [app.js](./app.js).
 Add or remove presets there when the imaginary governance council has completed its imaginary review cycle.